fun-with-serverless/pytest-lambda-workshop/docs/part2/moto-example.md

             AttributeDefinitions=[{'AttributeName': 'id', 'AttributeType': 'S'}],
             ProvisionedThroughput={'ReadCapacityUnits': 1, 'WriteCapacityUnits': 1}
         )
-        yield # This is where pytest pauses the fixture and runs the test
+        # Pytest pauses the fixture here and begins the test.
+The "table" variable is returned
+        # to the test and can be accessed within the test function as an argument.
+        yield table

         # Cleanup: Any code here would run after the test.